Challenge A: Comic

 DESCRIBE THE CHALLENGE:

-High-schoolers would benefit from learning more about the anatomy and physiology of their bodies, namely the forearm, wrist, and hand.
-This will improve understanding of how the forearm-hand function and make it easier to catch health issues.
+High-schoolers would benefit from learning more about the anatomy and physiology of their hand and forearm.
+This will improve understanding of how the hand and forearm function and make expectations about the hand and forearm clearer.

 CONTEXT AND AUDIENCE: